 STEP THREE –

-Let’s grab the digits we need to input into my favorite early retiremnet calculator!
+Let’s grab the digits we need to input into my favorite early retirement calculator!

-So currently I’m not earning a full time wage as I’m starting my own business working on this blog instead (and you can find out why here).
-My partner is working full time however and earns £16,800 after tax (he’s due for a pay rise soon).
+So currently I’m not earning a full-time wage as I’m starting my own business and working on this blog instead (and you can find out why here).

 Now obviously if I only use the one income thats currently coming in, well it doesn’t even cover our basic expenses as my expenses are currently being covered by my emergency fund.

-Therefore for the purposes of this of this calculation I’m going to assume I’m also earning a full time wage the same value as my partners.
+Therefore for the purposes of this calculation I’m going to assume I’m also earning a full-time wage the same value as my partners.
 This is realistic as I could go out tomorrow and get a job with that wage.

 When owning: